childsb/glusterfs-hadoop-docs/Cloudera.markdown

 Its best to always use the "glusterfs:///" qualifier when creating hive and pig scripts which reference the file system (i.e. `create extrenal table `

-After you've yum installed the client apps (`yum install hive pig mahout flume-ng`) you can use [Our backported BigTop Smoke Tests] (https://github.com/roofmonkey/simple-smokes/) to test them quite easily.
+After you've yum installed the client apps (`yum install hive pig mahout flume-ng zookeeper sqoop`) you can use [Our backported BigTop Smoke Tests] (https://github.com/roofmonkey/simple-smokes/) to test them quite easily.
 You will have to export some variables first.

 ```
 HIVE_CONF_DIR=/etc/hive/conf